Neyami/Controllable-NPCs/README.md

 # QUAKE 2 SOLDIER #
-`weapon_q2soldier` - Can be given to players, Primary Attack spawns the controllable monster. (not recommended, spawn the entity below instead)
+`weapon_q2soldier` - Can be given to players, Primary Attack spawns the controllable monster.
 `info_cnpc_q2soldier` - Usable entity that turns the player into the monster upon using.
 Mappers can place this

 Primary Attack: Blaster/Shotgun/Machinegun